Sushi0443/FW-Challenge/app/README.md

 - Advertises a custom BLE service with two characteristics (Voltage and Sample Interval).
 Includes CCC and CPF.
 - Sends push notifications of Voltage to a client when it subscribes.
 - User button disables adc sampling to conserve power and also stops pushing notifications.
 Includes a software debounce.
 - Persists a sample counter using Zephyr Settings + NVS.
 Gets logged and stored everytime a sample is taken.
-To avo
+To avoid exessive flash wear, logic can be adapted to either write every 10 increments or after every 10 seconds.
 - Led blinking is done on delayed work items. idle state blinks less frequently.
 Sample is indicated by quick double blink and error state is indicated by rapid blinking.
 - As soon as any module(Button, adc, ble) reports an error, an event is registered and the callback is delegated to a work item. all work items are suspended until reset if an error is registered.
-- Watchdog is fed every 8/2 seconds
+- Watchdog is fed every 4 seconds
 - Custom device tree overlays for custom boards are provided.
 This application was developed and tested on nrf52dk instead of native-sim.
-Overlays for
+However, overlays for native-sim and other hardware are provided.
 - Kconfig with project specific options were added and handled cleverly in the code as it takes precedence over DT.

 How to build (example)